Where the Person Will Infuse or Inject

 • Behavioral-health and substance-use treatment facilities that are new to bleeding-disorder care often have questions about where a person can safely give or receive their medication.

 Fortunately, the requirements are simple.
 A person with a bleeding disorder just needs a clean, semi-private space to complete an infusion or injection.
-This could be:
+It does not require a sterile surface.
+An appropriate space could include:

 • A medication room